U.S. judges order Ohio to revamp Republican-drawn gerrymandered districts

 The court said it will redraw the maps itself if Ohio fails to come up with a solution that the judges deem fair.

-The ruling comes in a lawsuit brought last year by the League of Women Voters and the American Civil Liberties Union against the state’s attorney general, challenging the state’s congressional map in 2012 that benefited Republicans.
+The ruling comes in a lawsuit brought last year by the League of Women Voters and the American Civil Liberties Union against the state’s attorney general.

 “This opinion, declaring Ohio an egregiously gerrymandered state, completely validates every one of our claims and theories in every respect,” Freda Levenson, legal director for the ACLU of Ohio, said in a statement.

-Ohio’s secretary of state, Frank Larose, who oversees the state’s elections process, issued a statement that did not directly comment on the court’s decision.
-“Our office will work with county boards of elections to administer fair, accurate and secure elections in 2020, pending the conclusion of the judicial process,” he said.
+Ohio’s secretary of state, Frank Larose, a Republican who oversees the state’s elections process, said his office will work to “administer fair, accurate and secure elections in 2020, pending the conclusion of the judicial process,” he said.

 The conservative justices who hold a 5-4 majority on the U.S. Supreme Court at a March hearing focused on gerrymandering in Maryland and North Carolina signaled that they were skeptical of lower courts’ authority to block electoral maps drawn to give one party a lopsided advantage.
-The North Carolina case challenges a Republican-drawn map for the state’s U.S. congressional districts while the Maryland case challenges a single Democratic-drawn congressional district.[nL1N21D0H2]

 Critics have said gerrymandering has become increasingly effective and insidious, guided by precise voter data and powerful computer software.

-Reporting by Brendan O'Brien in Milwaukee; Editing by Scott Malone and Leslie Adler
+Reporting by Brendan O'Brien in Milwaukee; Editing by Bill Tarrant, Leslie Adler and Bill Berkrot